Roey0204/Diabetes-Analysis-and-Prediction-Model/README.md

 With pandas, we efficiently explore and manipulate the dataset, gaining a deep understanding of the features and their relationships.
 This allows us to preprocess the data and prepare it for model training.

-Using various machine learning algorithms such as K-Nearest Neighbors, Decision Trees, Random Forests, Support Vector Machines and Logistic Regression, we delve into predictive modeling.
+Using various supervised machine learning algorithms such as K-Nearest Neighbors, Decision Trees, Random Forests, Support Vector Machines and Logistic Regression, we delve into predictive modeling.
 By leveraging different input features related to diabetes risk factors like glucose levels, blood pressure, BMI, and more, we aim to predict the likelihood of a patient having diabetes.

-For more details about the algorithm:
+For more details about the supervised algorithm:

 1) K-Nearest Neighbors (KNN):
 - KNN is a simple, non-parametric algorithm used for classification and regression tasks.